Kaltsoon/nosql/material/4-mongo-python.md

 - _Some kind of user interface_.
 The easiest way is to implement a command-line user interface which reads user input from the command-line with the [input](https://www.w3schools.com/python/ref_func_input.asp) function and prints information with the [print](https://www.w3schools.com/python/ref_func_print.asp) function.
 You can use [this](./application.py) Python program as a starting point.
 If you want, you can also do something fancier, like a web application using [Flask](https://flask.palletsprojects.com/en/3.0.x/quickstart/)
 - Usage of _all CRUD operations_ for at least two collections

-If you want to expand your application here's some ideas for optional requirements:
+⭐ Bonus: if you want to expand your application here's some ideas for optional requirements:

 - Filtering information (e.g. searching books based on name, author, category or other properties)
 - Statistics (e.g. number of books of each author)